 For more information on this topic, IRS Publication 969.

-About The Author: Rachel Johannesen is an all-star and student at the Wharton School of the University of Pennsylvania.
+Rachel Johannesen is an all-star personal finance writer and student at the prestigious Wharton School of the University of Pennsylvania.
+In addition to personal finance, she is passionate about traveling and spending time with her family.